AquaticEcoDynamics/CDM/scripts/modeltools/CDM_marvl/README.md

 ![image](data/MARVL-overview.png)

 ## Overview
 CDM-marvl (Coorong Dynamics Model - Model Assessment, Reporting and Visualisation Library) is an integrated software package for visualizing the model outputs and observational datasets, and evaluating the model performance.
-CDM-marvl uses the "aed-marvl" as the core functions for plotting and evaluating model outputs.
-For the key features and modules of "aed-marvl" the readers are refered to https://github.com/AquaticEcoDynamics/aed-marvl
+CDM-marvl uses the `aed-marvl` as the core functions for plotting and evaluating model outputs.
+For the key features and modules of `aed-marvl` the readers are refered to https://github.com/AquaticEcoDynamics/aed-marvl

 ## Repository Organisation
 - `aed-marvl`: core plotting and model performance evaluating scripts and libraries for MARVL;
-- `config`: site-specific configurations for MARVL;
+- `config`: site-specific configurations for CDM;
 - `gis`: shape files for defining polygons, transect, and sites for plotting;
 - `data`: place-holder for storing observed/modelled datasets;
 - `scripting`: place-holder for storing other scripts relating to model assessment and reporting;

 ## Execution Instruction
 - Colone the `CDM-marvl` repository onto local computer
-- Open Matlab (version 2020 or later versions), go to the local `aed-marvl` folder and add the paths to tools/libraries by entering
+- Open Matlab (version 2020 or later versions), go to the local `CDM-marvl` folder and add the paths to tools/libraries by entering
  ```
  addpath(genpath('./'))
  ```